nemohan/doc/other/git/5 Rewriting history/git commit --amend.md

 To review, `git commit --amend` lets you take the most recent commit and add new staged changes to it.
 You can add or remove changes from the Git staging area to apply with a `--amend` commit.
 If there are no changes staged, a `--amend` will still prompt you to modify the last commit message log.
 Be cautious when using `--amend` on commits shared with other team members.
 Amending a commit that is shared with another user will potentially require confusing and lengthy merge conflict resolutions.

-## Changing older or multiple commits
+## <font color="red">Changing older or multiple commits</font>

-To modify older or multiple commits, you can use `git rebase` to combine a sequence of commits into a new base commit.
+<font color="red">To modify older or multiple commits, you can use `git rebase` to combine a sequence of commits into a new base commit.
 In standard mode, `git rebase` allows you to literally rewrite history — automatically applying commits in your current working branch to the passed branch head.
-Since your new commits will be replacing the old, it's important to not use `git rebase` on commits that have been pushed public, or it will appear that your project history disappeared.
+Since your new commits will be replacing the old, it's important to not use `git rebase` on commits that have been pushed public, or it will appear that your project history disappeared.</font>

 In these or similar instances where it's important to preserve a clean project history, adding the `-i` option to `git rebase` allows you to run `rebase interactive`.
 This gives you the opportunity to alter individual commits in the process, rather than moving all commits.
 You can learn more about interactive rebasing and additional rebase commands on the [git rebase page](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase).

+使用动机:

+合并多个commit为一个commit

 #### Changing committed files